GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Any product that needs a manual to work is broken.
+Testing can be a very effective way to show the presence of bugs, but it is hopelessly inadequate for showing their absence.

-~ Elon Musk
+~ Edsger W. Dijkstra
 <pre>

 </pre>